turingschool-examples/intermission-assignments/prep-for-module-4-backend.markdown

 * [Objects, This, Data Structures](http://frontend.turing.io/lessons/module-1/js-4.html)
 * [Array Prototype Methods](http://frontend.turing.io/lessons/array-prototype-methods-intro)

-## 3. JavaScript without a browser
+## 3. JavaScript without a Browser

-We'll start with some backend JavaScript.
+While JavaScript was originally intended to be a client-side scripting language, it has since made its way server-side thanks to Node.js.
+We're now able to use the same language for browser-based interactions as well as server-side scripts.

+Let's get introduced to JavaScript without a browser.
 Work through [this lesson](http://backend.turing.io/module4/lessons/javascript_without_a_browser).
-It will introduce you to Node.js, and basic unit testing using Mocha.
+It will introduce you to Node.js and basic unit-testing using Mocha.

 ## 4. Debugging JavaScript